Homelessness in Australia: Causes

 exiting care (foster care system or prison system), barriers facing refugees, debt, disability, unemployment, lack of support, blacklisting, poverty, and being kicked out of home.
-A number of homeless people also bring it upon themselves or are content with living outdoors.
 Some of the current homeless population in Australia were previously in large-scale residential institutions for the mentally ill.
 Deinstitutionalisation of people with mental illnesses began in Australia during the 1980s, and most now live in the general community.

 Costs

 It has been estimated that a single homeless person costs the government $30,000 per year.